I've often flown over the wind farms of the texas panhandle. The other weekend I had an opportunity to drive through some of them.

-I think the first wind turbine I recall was the one just off Junction 11 of the M4 in Reading, .
-Since then, now many years ago, I've grown used to seeing these turbines sprouting from the tops of distant hills while driving in California and other states.
+I think the first wind turbine I recall was the one just off Junction 11 of the M4 in Reading, england.
+Since then, now many years ago, I've grown used to seeing these turbines sprouting from the tops of distant hills while driving in california and other us states.

 Driving along I-20, I felt harried on the road.
 A constant stream of 18-wheeler trucks and cars, pressing on along the dual carriageway with nowhere really to pull over and stop.
 Why is it, when you are driving, that the best images are always on the other side of the road or behind you?